khe817/zencart_simple_mvc_admin_module/readme.md

 	$routes->call_to_controller('controller', 'method');
 ```

-If controller is a class, call Javascript/CSS/Images in views using controller's method:
+Works when controller is a class, call Javascript/CSS/Images in views using controller's method:

 ```
 #!php